pipeforce/pipeforce.github.io/docs/tutorials/110_create-pdf-stamp.md

 5. The new property view opens:

-    1. As property key use: `global/app/YOUR_APP/pipeline/pdf-stamp`
+    1. As property key, use: `global/app/YOUR_APP/pipeline/pdf-stamp`

-    2. As mime type use: `application/yaml; type=pipeline`
+    2. As mime type, use: `application/yaml; type=pipeline`

 6. Click `SAVE`

-7. The new property has been created and the content editor was opened for you.
+7. The new property has been created, and the content editor was opened for you.

-8. Now copy and paste this content into the editor and overwrite any existing data there by this:
+8. Now copy and paste this content into the editor, and overwrite any existing data there by this:

     ```yaml
     pipeline: